traja-team/traja/paper/paper.md

 width=80%}

 ### Hierarchical Agglomerative Clustering
 Clustering spatial trajectories has broad applications.
 For mice, hierarchical agglomerative clustering can be used to identify similarities between groups, for example periodic activity and location visit frequency.
-Clustering actograms is possible with df.traja.plot_cluster.

 ### Gaussian Processes
 Gaussian Processes is a non-parametric method which can be used to model spatial trajectories.
 This method is not currently implemented in Traja